 - When Not To Report a Participant

 - Transfer of a Participant's Benefit to the Plan of a New Employer

 - How To File

-Form 8955-SSA, the designated successor to Schedule SSA (Form 5500), is used to satisfy the reporting requirements of section 6057(a) for plan years beginning after December 31, 2008.
+Form 8955-SSA, the designated successor to Schedule SSA (Form 5500), is used to satisfy the reporting requirements of section 6057(a).
 Form 8955-SSA is a stand-alone reporting form filed with the Internal Revenue Service (IRS).
 See Where To File.
 Do not file Form 8955-SSA with the Form 5500, Annual Return/Report of Employee Benefit Plan, or Form 5500-SF, Short Form Annual Return/Report of Small Employee Benefit Plan.